jsmarier-courses/exploratory-data-analysis-and-pitch-jou4100-f25-group-1/jou4100-eda-group-1.md

 ![](3.1.2.png)<br>
 *Figure 4: After cleaning the data*

-Our group also leveraged the feature “Column Stats” function to observe the count, frequency, and distribution of values.
+Our group also leveraged the “Column Stats” function to observe the count, frequency, and distribution of values.
 It also allows us to see if there are any empty cells (missing values); as well as duplicates.
 Fortunately, no errors were detected.

 ![](colstats.png)<br>
 *Figure 5: Using the "Column Stats" function to spot for missing values*